4 Things To Know About How Stress Can Cause Eating Disorders And Depression

 But, when demands in life are greater than your coping skills, mind and body are impacted.
-And usually in a negative way.
-As in possibly leading to eating disorders and/or depression.
+And the impact is usually negative, as in possible eating disorders and/or depression.

 Stress can trigger psychological or physical problems, or both.
 Makes sense.
 After all, the mind and body are connected.

-Many factors are involved in how stress impacts mind and body.
-Some of these factors are family history, genetics, emotional support, race, peer relations, education, social constructs, trauma history, temperament, coping skills, finances, among others.
+Many factors are involved in how stress impacts the mind and body.
+Some of these factors are family history, genetics, emotional support, race, peer relations, education, social constructs, trauma history, temperament, coping skills, and finances.

-Some factors are a buffer, and others worsen stress’ impact.
+Some factors are a buffer, while others worsen stress’s impact.

 Can stress cause eating disorders ?